Crvena zvezda's stars

 Challenged by his father, who directed him to school and was against football, Dragoslav, like every time in his life, got his way.
 In Zvezda, much older and more recognized players awaited him, which was only a motive for him to prove himself.

-- I remember the game, the ball was near me and I "called out" Branko Stanković, and I passed the ball to the other side and made a mistake.
-At halftime he came up to me, slapped me hard and I cried.
-At the next training session, the coach puts us one against the other and he doesn't touch the football at all.
-Later, when he became a coach, he constantly "advised" me to play against him like I did back then.
-Who knows if there would have been anything from me if Crvena zvezda had not gone on tour in America to earn money, and we from the other team stayed in Belgrade.
-I used that chance to the maximum, the whole of Belgrade was talking about a new kid, who plays very well, so for example, in the first match two people watched me, in the second five, and in the third 15000 people - recalled Šeki. balance in the derbies with Partizan, in the games he considered the most important in his career.
-He possessed virtuoso technique, a great overview of the game and mastery that few could copy, but he always wanted to influence the game and the result.
+- I remember the match, the ball was with me and I "called out" Branko Stanković, and I passed the ball to the other side and made a mistake.
+At half-time he came up to me, slapped me hard and I cried.
+At the next training session the coach put us opposite each other and he didn't touch the ball at all.
+Later, when he became the coach, he kept "advising" me to play like I did against him.
+Who knows if I would have done anything to Zvezda did not go on a tour of America to earn money, and we from the other team stayed in Belgrade.
+I took advantage of that chance to the fullest, the whole of Belgrade was talking about some new kid, who was playing great, so for example, two people watched me in the first game, five in the second, and 15,000 in the third - recalled Sheki.
+He especially emphasized the positive balance in the derbies with Partizan, in the games that he considered the most important in his career.
+He had a virtuoso technique, great overview of the game and mastery that few managed to copy, but he always wanted to influence the game and the result.
 To be the central figure like in the cup final won in 1959 against Partizan.
-He had a specific temperament, he always fought for truth and justice, he didn't think about the consequences, he reacted with his heart, not with his mind, and as a result, he was suspended after the match in Niš for hitting referee Pavle Tumbas in the fall of 1962.
-The association did not care that, according to many, Šeki was the first name of the Mundial in Chile in 1962, but removed him from football for two years!
+He had a specific temperament, always fought for truth and justice, did not think about the consequences, reacted with his heart, not his mind, and as a result, he was suspended after a match in Niš for punching referee Pavle Tumbas in the fall of 1962.
+The federation did not care that Sheki was, according to many, the first name of the 1962 World Cup in Chile, but instead suspended him from football for two years!

 Upon his return, he won his fifth title with Zvezda in 1964, and then injured his spine, so he left for Karlsruhe in 1966.
 He then played for Saint Louis, then OFK Belgrade, Santa Fe, Atletico Bucaramanga, Milonarios, America de Cali, Paris and in 1975 as a player-coach for the Canadian "White Eagles".
 He loved life, lived and played outside the rules.
 That's why he was unique.

-He played 41 games for the national team and scored six goals.
-He made his debut on September 30, 1956, against Czechoslovakia, and played his last match on June 1, 1966, when Bulgaria was visiting Belgrade.
-He played in two World Cups, in 1958 in Sweden and four years later in Chile, where he achieved the best ranking in history - fourth place - with the Yugoslav team.
-The chroniclers of that time say that Šeki was above all the stars in terms of his game and that he, and not Garincha and Amarildo, should have received the award for the best player of the World Cup.
+He played 41 matches for the national team and scored six goals.
+He made his debut on 30 September 1956 against Czechoslovakia, and his last match was on 1 June 1966 when Bulgaria was visiting Belgrade.
+He played in two World Cups, in 1958 in Sweden and four years later in Chile, where he achieved the best finish in history with the Yugoslav national team – fourth place.
+Chroniclers of the time say that Sheki was above all others in terms of his play.
+Zvezda and that he, not Garrincha and Amarildo, should have been awarded the award for the best player of the World Cup.

 He built his coaching career in Canada, and arrived at "Marakana" in 1989 and immediately won the double crown.
 The team with the first star Dragan Stojković was supplemented by Dejan Savićević, Darko Pančev, Miodrag Belodedić and Ilija Najdoski. Šeki knew that this was the team to win the Champions Cup, but in the second leg of the UEFA Cup against Koln, his nerves worked again, so he earned eight games from UEFA.
 The team that Ljubomir Petrović started to create led to the greatest achievements the following season.
 His coaching journey took him to America, Al Nasser, Heidelberg, Marbella, Busan, Obilić, and in the end he reached the beginning of the "White Eagles".